nss-evening-cohort-8/chatty-scissors/README.md

 # Chatty Group Project

-Your group will be creating a chat application.
-The features your team will build have already been added to your backlog in the "projects" section of this repo.
-This application should demonstrate your skills in:
+## Description
+This project is our second collaborated project in GitHub.
+We created a chat application that allows the user to edit, delete, and change various themes when putting in a message in the input box located in the nav bar.
+The message will output to the chat box.
+We used radio buttons that allow you to select your user prior to creating your message.
+You are not able to output your message without selecting a user.
+This project is a compilation of various JavaScript functions.
+This application demonstrated our skills in:

 - Modular code
 - Dependency chaining
 - Asynchronous code